 Instructions for Making This Recipe

-Please note that I no longer use low-sodium soy sauce in my Asian recipes as it seems to change the flavor of the dish too much for my satisfaction.
+I have found that I prefer regular soy sauce instead of low sodium soy sauce for this recipe, as the latter seems to change the flavor of the dish too much for my satisfaction.

 Prepare the Ingredients